 - 12.1.
 Transition has been identified as one of the critical times in a child's education; successful transfer can build confidence and contribute to the maximum achievement of positive outcomes. - 12.2.
-It is recommended that as part of transition planning primary and secondary schools work together to create an enhanced package of support to all pupils with SEN. This may involve special projects linked to a piece of work which begins in primary and completes in secondary, a series of visits with particular themes, sensory tours and assessments, opportunities for after schools clubs to be held in the receiving schools.
-For Pupils being considered for ELP this may also include short term staff secondments between the primary and secondary school and should be additional to that which is offered to children young people outside the criteria for ELP.
-This would be identified as part of the tailored provision identified at point 5.3.3. - 12.3.
-In 2107 a pilot has been launched to offer funding to support to pupils without and EHCP who may need additional support when joining a secondary school.
-This a one of fund which should be used when it is unclear as to whether a pupil will need an on-going EHCP or further assessment and knowledge is needed about the child to appreciate their needs.
+It is recommended that as part of transition planning primary and secondary schools work together to create an enhanced package of support to all pupils with SEN. This may involve special projects linked to a piece of work which begins in primary and complete in secondary, a series of visits with particular themes, sensory tours and assessments, opportunities for after school's clubs to be held in the receiving schools.
+For pupils being considered for ELP this may also include short term staff secondments between the primary and secondary school and should be additional to that which is offered to children young people outside the criteria for ELP.
+This would be identified as part of the tailored provision identified at point 5.3.3.